-I am a holistic counselor and hypnotherapist with a background in meditation, spiritual counseling, somatic release, & traditional healing.
+I am a holistic psychotherapist with a background in mindfulness meditation, spiritual counseling, somatic release, and traditional healing.

 I incorporate a variety of tools in my practice, with a focus on mind-body-spirit integration.
-I incorporate movement, body awareness, meditation, ritual, and other self-healing tools as needed.
+I use somatic release, body awareness, meditation, ritual, and other self-healing tools depending on each client's needs.
 I am also certified by Marika Alvarado, Apache elder, as a Traditional Healer through the Of The Earth School of Indigenous Medicine.

 I have practiced and done extensive studies in mindfulness meditation in Thailand, Nepal, and the US since 1996.
 Mindfulness is not a therapy modality for me as much as it is a way of life.
 Present-moment awareness is key for the shift in perspective that is often needed in therapy.
 I leave space in between clients to meditate and re-center myself because I believe that presence is most essential ingredient to good therapy.
 I also teach mindfulness tools to clients and in groups and retreats.